provable-things/ethereum-examples/solidity/truffle-examples/random-datasource/README.md

 ## :black_nib: Notes:

-__❍___ Note that the Infura key and the Metamask passphrase must be kept secure.
-The ones provided in the readme are just placeholders to help the user with the tutorial.
+__❍__ Note that your own Infura key and the Metamask passphrase must be kept secure.
+The ones provided here are simply placeholders.

 __❍__ If you have any issues, head on over to our [Gitter](https://gitter.im/oraclize/ethereum-api?raw=true) channel to get timely support!